eldesh/sha3_sml/Readme.md

 ## Test

+Sha3SML is validated using a number of test cases consisting of examples with intermediate values provided in [Cryptographic Standards and Guidelines][EXVALS] and test vectors provided in [Cryptographic Algorithm Validation Program][CAVP].

 To run unit tests, run the `test` target.
-This target additionally requires [SMLUnit].
+To run this target, [SMLUnit] is required.

 ```sh
 $ make test
 ```

-In addition, if you want to test this library thoroughly, run the `test-ignored` target.
+Additionally, if you want to test this library thoroughly, run the `test-ignored` target.
-This target will test the generation of 100,000 digests.
+This target will test the generation of over 100,000 digests in addition to a large number of test cases.
 This test will take several hours to run.

 ```sh